Differential Equations (MAT320)

 Learning outcome

 The course consists of two parts: ordinary and partial differential equations.
 Students will learn methods for solving first order ordinary differential equations such as separation of variables and exact differential equations.
-Students will also analyze the second order linear differential equations, especially those with constant coefficients, together with higher order ordinary differential equations and systems of first order equations.
-Students will also learn to solve them by developing into power series and using the Frobenius method.
+Students will also analyse second order linear differential equations, including those with constant coefficients, together with higher order ordinary differential equations and systems of first order equations.
+Students will also learn how to solve them using power series and using the Frobenius method.
 They also will learn simple boundary value problems.
-Concerning partial differential equations, the students will be able to solve the wave equations, heat conduction equations, Laplace equation, by means of the separation method and Fourier series, and also solve boundary value problems.
-In addition, will the students get an introduction to Green's functions and Fourier transform.
+Concerning partial differential equations, the students will be able to solve the wave equation, the heat conduction equation and Laplace's equation using separability and Fourier series, and they will also be able to solve boundary value problems.
+In addition, the students will get an introduction to Green's functions and the Fourier transform.

 Required prerequisite knowledge